phreeza/manuscript_axon_potentials/doc/manuscript.md

 point towards an evolutionary pressure favouring such an EFP structure in coincidence detection systems, and indeed @Goldwyn2016Neuronal have proposed a model in which this potential enhances the function of coincidence detectors through a form of ephaptic interaction.
-Their dendritic approach is not directly transferable, but it seems possible that a similar mechanism might arise in the barn owl NL based on axonal EFPs.
+Their approach centers on dendrites and is not directly transferable, but it seems possible that a similar mechanism might arise in the barn owl NL based on axonal EFPs.